richardanaya/js_ffi/README.md

 ## How it works

-1. `register` the javascript function to get a `JSValue` handle to the function.
+1. Get a handle to some javascript function using the `js!` macro
-2. if you are invoking this function as a
+2. if you are invoking this function as a regular function, use the appropriate invoke function based on the number of arguments you are passing (`invoke_1`,`invoke_7`,etc.).
-3. if you are calling the function handle as a method on object represented by a `JSValue` you already have, pass it as the first parameter, otherwise the first argument will be `UNDEFINED`.
+3. if you are invoking this function as a method of an objected represented by a `JSValue`, use the appropriate invoke function based on the number of arguments you are passing (`call_1`,`invoke_7`,etc.) and make sure your object is the first paramter.
-4. for each argument specify the type of the argument (`TYPE_STRING`,`TYPE_NUMBER`, etc.) and then the argument as a `JSValue`.
+4. for each argument you are passing specify the type of the argument (`TYPE_STRING`,`TYPE_NUMBER`, etc.) and then the argument as a `JSValue`.

 ## Hello World!
 ```toml